How to ride the TTC

 • Pull the yellow cord or press the red stop button when your stop is next.

-• Exit through the rear door if possible to avoid crowding at the front.
+• Exit through the rear door if possible so people boarding have room to get on.

 • Riding the subway